 Ord goes on to say that charities should focus on improving their effectiveness rather than using a “trick” to make a donor think they are more efficient.

 The truth is that charity overhead has seized the attention of donors because it is easy to measure and because the U.S. government requires that it be reported by all tax-exempt organizations.
 What are more important are the results actually achieved by the charity, but those are notoriously difficult to measure.
 Moreover, some charitable missions may legitimately require more overhead because they are more expensive to administer.

 All this leaves the potential donor – you and me – with a dilemma.
 How can we get the best results for our donated dollar, to address the social problems that we care about?
+We will not be happy if it seems that our donation is being wasted.
 The second part of this post, Charity 2 – Charity Ratings, lays out practical advice for choosing the best charities for our purpose, whatever that purpose may be.

 Is charity overhead a concern for you when you donate to a cause?
 Do you know the overhead percentage for charities that you support?

 Drawing Credit: Jonslate (Own work) [Public domain], via Wikimedia Commons